Namoi River snapping turtle

 The Namoi River snapping turtle (Myuchelys bellii), also commonly known as Bell's turtle, the Namoi River elseya, or Bell's saw-shelled turtle, is a species of turtle in the family Chelidae.

 The species is endemic to New South Wales, Australia.

 Description

-Myuchelys bellii is the largest species in the Myuchelys genus with adult males (up to 227 mm carapace length) smaller than females (up to 300 mm carapace length).
+Wollumbinia bellii is the largest species in the Wollumbinia genus with adult males (up to 227 mm carapace length) smaller than females (up to 300 mm carapace length).
 They are a uniform light to dark brown color with a broad oval shape.
 Juveniles display a serrated posterior edge of the carapace this may persist into so adults but begin to smooth.
 The plastron in adults is a pale yellow with dark dark patches or streaks.
 Have a prominent shield on dorsal surface of the head extending posterior toward but not touching the tympanum.
 Forelimbs each have five claws and the hind limbs have four claws.
 Gray tail which is shorter than half the carapace length.
 Hatchling have a (mean carapace length 26.7 ± 0.3 mm; mean carapace width 26.8 ± 0.6 mm, n = 16).